Mishmi takin

 Budorcas taxicolor taxicolor

-We have a small herd of Mishmi takin - Missandei, Yara, Ser Davos, Drogo, Mountain, Brienne, Tyrion, Arya, Khaleesi, Jorge and Chimi.
+We have a small herd of Mishmi takin named Missandei, Ser Davos, Drogo, Mountain, Brienne, Tyrion, Arya, Khaleesi, Jorge, and Chimi.
 Our keepers have named them all after Game of Thrones characters!

-Mishmi takin live at altitudes of up to 4,500m and are perfectly equipped for mountain life.
-Their short, sturdy legs and broad hooves provide surefootedness, while oily skin secretions coat their fur and protect them from the cold, damp climate.
+They inhabit a wide range of environments, from forested valleys to rocky alpine zones.
+Mishmi takin can live at altitudes of up to 4,500m and are well-equipped for mountain life.
+They have short, sturdy legs and broad hooves which provide surefootedness.
+They also have oily skin secretions that coat their fur and protect them from the cold, damp climate.

 Population